- New Annex

 I am an undeclared engineering major, who is my advisor?

 Undeclared engineering students are advised by the staff members in the Student Development Center.
-If you have not yet declared an engineering major and have questions regarding registration, credits, or schedules, you will meet with Amy Brewster, Rebecca Machen or Nancy Schneider in the Student Development Center (3124 SC).
-During early registration undeclared engineering students will sign up in the SDC to make an appointment with either Amy, Nancy, or Rebecca to work out a schedule for the next semester.
+If you have not yet declared an engineering major and have questions regarding registration, credits, or schedules, you will meet with Josh Atcher, Amy Brewster, or Nancy Schneider in the Student Development Center (3124 SC).
+During early registration undeclared engineering students will sign up in the SDC to make an appointment with either Amy, Nancy, or Josh to work out a schedule for the next semester.
 Students must be authorized by an advisor before they are able to register for classes.